Design of a supportive palliative care environment for those in Ayrshire with life-limiting illness

 A garden connection between the development and the existing block will provide a direct link between them, as well as quality external space for the residents.

-Planning permission was recieved in March 2020.
+Planning permission was received in March 2020.

 As masterplanners of the reinvigorated Maelfa Estate, we felt A-S:L were perfectly placed to assist us with the nature of the proposal and challenges the site presented given their knowledge and interest in the local area.
 A-S:L’s team managed to take on board the design challenge and inputs from a number of stakeholders to bring together a thoughtfully designed scheme meeting our new older persons housing standards.
 We are delighted with the result and have decided to continue to work with A-S:L to ensure the high quality of the scheme continues across to the construction of the building.